Ahlan06/Nexora-/README.md

 macOS (Untested but should work)

-# In Memoriam of Shaban Al Dalu
+# In Memoriam of Nexora Al Dalu
-This project is named after Shaban, a young Palestinian computer scientist from Gaza who had his whole life ahead of him.
+This project is named after Nexora, a young Palestinian computer scientist from Gaza who had his whole life ahead of him.
 He died at the age of 19 during the bombing of Al-Aqsa Hospital by the Israeli Defense Forces on October 14, 2024.
-This tool aims to provide clarity and visibility, principles embodied in Shaban's memory.
+This tool aims to provide clarity and visibility, principles embodied in Nexora's memory.

 # Legal Disclaimer
 ### Intended Use